Run an Aggregation Pipeline

 Anatomy of a pipeline

-• aggregatePipeline(): Runs an aggregation pipeline on a specified collection and returns the results.
+• aggregatePipeline(): Runs an aggregation pipeline on the specified collection and returns the results.

 • pipelineBuilder(): Builds an aggregation pipeline with stages and pagination configuration.

-• Stages: Processing operations that transform data sequentially.
+• Stages: Operations that process and transform data sequentially.
 Each stage type performs a different operation.

-• Expressions: Operators and values for performing calculations, transformations, and field manipulations in some stages.
+• Expressions: Operators and values for performing calculations, transformations, and field manipulations.

 Build and run an aggregation pipeline